-In the US, bottled water must meet the National Primary Drinking Water Regulations as set by the EPA.
-That said, purchasing 100 bottles automatically means that they all contain the same ingredients and you’re somewhat safe to drink that in the long run.
+In the US, bottled water must meet the National Primary Drinking Water Regulations set by the EPA.
+That said, purchasing 100 bottles automatically means that they all contain the same ingredients, and you’re somewhat safe to drink that in the long run.

 This isn’t necessarily the case.
-There is a certain formula that each brand follows (through distilling and filtering) which leads to higher or lower volume of given minerals in the water.
+There is a certain formula that each brand follows (through distilling and filtering), which leads to a higher or lower volume of given minerals in the water.
 Some studies suggest switching water brands in order to keep the balance intact.

 It’s much easier to grab a bottle from the store next door instead of carrying a couple of large bottles every day from home on your way to work.
 The same goes for restaurants and different public places.
 Bottled water is the second most commonly purchased beverage in the US.